Hansard Speaker Index - 30th Legislature

 - Government procurement

-- American suppliers, review, and support for local companies,
+- And support for local companies,

 539